suchanekj/CanSatGOSA/README.md

 The whole code is using following subcodes:
 * GroundStation - incoming datas of pressure, position, time and temperature
 * Cansat - used libraries
-* Závěrečná zpráva (Detail information about the probe in LaTex article.
+* Final report (Detail information about the probe in LaTex article.
 Unfortunately only in Czech.)

 # Support
 In case you need help with use of our program or support us, you can contact us on our public email dotazy@gosa.cz or on email of programming director suchanek989@seznam.cz